How to Wash Sublimation: A Guide to Long-Lasting Vibrancy

 How Long Do Sublimation Shirts Last?

-Sublimation shirts are renowned for their durability, especially when compared to other types of prints.
-With proper care, these shirts can maintain their vibrant colors and sharp details for the life of the garment.
-Here’s what you need to know about their longevity:
+Proper care will keep these shirts’ vibrant colors and sharp details for the life of the garment.
+Here’s what you should know about their longevity:

 How Long Do You Wait to Wash a Sublimated Shirt?